waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 In this blog, we are going to calculate the probability of several questions about the Braves and the Yankees in the World Series.

-First, we need to define some parameter.
+First, we need to define some parameters.

 Parameter | Explaination
 ---|---|---